 Be the primary contact for donors at giving levels up to $2,000.

-Plan appropriate and strong membership appeals and renewals (in concert with the Marketing Department) as well as acknowledgements, follow-ups, and benefit fulfillment.
+Plan appropriate and strong membership appeals and renewals (in concert with the Marketing Department) as well as acknowledgments, follow-ups, and benefit fulfillment.

 Plan outreach opportunities for individual giving separate from membership, and communicate directly with this constituency.